ptbdnr/rag-demo/HLD.md

 ### 3.1 Microservices Architecture
 - **Decision**: Implement each major component as a separate microservice.
 - **Rationale**: Enables independent scaling of components based on workload characteristics.
-For example, OCR processing may require more resources than text extraction from PDFs.
+For example, document loading (with OCR processing) may require more resources and time than splitting text to chunks.
 - **Impact**: Improved resource utilization and resilience, at the cost of increased system complexity.

 ### 3.2 Chunking Strategy Selection